When someone asks how to make bsonsai, I take a deep breath. There are many answers to this question!

-Any method used to propagate a plant, you can also use to start a bonsai.
+The short answer is, any way you can propagate a plant, you can start a bonsai.

-Seeds , cuttings, air layers, nursery stock and “pre bonsai” can all be “how to make bonsai” beginnings.
+Seeds , cuttings, air layers, nursery stock, growing in the ground and “pre-bonsai” can all be “how to” beginnings.

-You can learn on your own through books, videos etc.
+You can learn on your own many wonderful bonsai books, videos and experience.

 Most groups welcome beginners and are happy to answer questions about how to make bonsai.